 The Trustee of the Fund is AustralianSuper Pty Ltd (the 'Trustee').
-The registered office and principal place of business of the Trustee changed effective 1 April 2021 to Level 30, 130 Lonsdale Street, Melbourne, Victoria.
+The registered office and principal place of business of the Trustee is Level 30, 130 Lonsdale Street, Melbourne, Victoria.

-This financial report covers the Fund as an individual entity, and was authorised for issue by the directors of the Trustee on 10 September 2021.
+This financial report covers the Fund as an individual entity and was authorised for issue by the directors of the Trustee on 9 September 2022.
 The directors of the Trustee have the power to amend and reissue this financial report.